MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 11. On the **Grant** blade, select **Guest terms of use**, and then click **Select**.
 12. On the **New** blade, under **Enable policy**, click **On**, and then click **Create**.

+Now, the first time a guest user attempts to access content or a team or site in your organization, they will be required to accept the terms of use.

 ### More information
 [Azure Active Directory terms of use](https://docs.microsoft.com/azure/active-directory/conditional-access/terms-of-use)